Windows Defender Vulnerabilities: How the Latest Malware Can Disable It

 All this takes place with exhilarating speeds.
 So, to make sure you can’t become the next victim of malware, don’t stop at one defender.
 Have an active next-gen Antivirus, but also a threat detection layer on top of it.
 Also, update your software and apply patches as soon as they’re released.

-A cybersecurity suite which contains all of the above is, of course, ideal, so I can recommend our Thor Premium Home.
+A cybersecurity suite, which contains all of the above is, of course, ideal, so I can recommend our Heimdal™ Premium Security Home.
 If you want to try it for free, here’s a month on the house.
-Just click on the ‘I want to try it free for 30 days’ option and follow the rest of the instructions for installing.
+Just click on the ‘I want to try it free for 30 days option and follow the rest of the instructions for installing.

 Regardless of the brand of products you use, just know that you’re better off using at least something in addition to just Windows Defender.
 Preferably, your defenses should include a smart threat detection mechanism, like a DNS filter.
 As long as you do that, all should be well.

 Good luck with your cybersecurity and don’t forget to check from time to time if your Windows Defender is still active and up to date.
 Check especially if you’re not 100% confident in the rest of your security software.
 If you stay vigilant, you may catch threats in time, before any significant damage is done.